-Having walked two stretches of the Camino de Santiago in recent years and having fallen in love with the region (and the vegetable patches run by Galician grannies), he is heading back to Galicia this May with a very special group of walkers, to combine walking with his passion: food.
+Having walked two stretches of the Camino de Santiago in recent years and having fallen in love with the region (and the vegetable patches run by Galician grannies), he is heading back to Galicia in October 2020 with a very special group of walkers, to combine walking with his passion: food.

 We caught up with Paul to ask him a few questions about his Camino experiences and his upcoming Foodie Camino.
 He has done various stints on the Camino de Santiago in the past couple of years, and has confessed being ‘addicted’ to the Camino but why?
 What makes people ‘connect’ with the Camino experience?

 “I’m a busy fella, there’s always something happening.
 The Camino allows me to switch off,” explains Paul.
 “It never happens quickly but I can feel the stress evaporating the more I walk.
 I start to absorb my surroundings and think less input work as each day goes by.”